Department Name: National Institutes of Health

-QUALIFICATIONS REQUIRED: Applicants must possess a Ph.D. or equivalent degree, as well as senior-level research experience or knowledge of research programs moving research from the basic laboratory sciences into pre-clinical models and clinical trials.
+QUALIFICATIONS REQUIRED: Applicants must possess a Ph.D. or equivalent degree, as well as senior-level research experience or knowledge of research programs moving research from the basic laboratory sciences into pre-clinical development, clinical trials, and demonstration of public health benefit.
 Candidates should be outstanding communicators and known and respected as distinguished individuals of outstanding competence.
 Applicants should also demonstrate the ability to think strategically, work collaboratively and use a consultative approach to problem solving and decision making.

 SALARY/BENEFITS/OTHER INFORMATION: Salary is commensurate with experience and a full package of Civil Service benefits is available, including: retirement, health and life insurance, long term care insurance, leave and savings plan (401K equivalent).
 The National Institutes of Health inspires public confidence in science by maintaining high ethical principles.
 In addition to the Federal government’s code of ethics, we have our own agency specific standards – check them out at the NIH Ethics web site: http://ethics.od.nih.gov/overview.htm.
 This position is subject to a background investigation.

-HOW TO APPLY: Please submit your current curriculum vitae with complete bibliography to NCATSODRecruitment@mail.nih.gov.
-Application packages will only be accepted electronically beginning August 30, 2014 and must be received by September 10, 2014.
-Please postmark by September 5, 2014 to ensure timely submission.
+HOW TO APPLY: Please submit a cover letter describing your interest in the position and your qualifications, along with your current curriculum vitae including complete bibliography to NCATSSeniorRecruit@mail.nih.gov.
+Application packages will only be accepted electronically beginning October 23, 2014 and must be received by November 2, 2014.